Understanding auto refinancing

 Once lenders have obtained information about your vehicle, it’s time for them to become more familiar with you.
 To start, they will ask for basics like your name, birth date, where you live, and annual income.

-• Co-borrower information Using a co-borrower places an additional person on the loan, meaning that person will have shared financial responsibility repaying the loan.
-If you are using a co-borrower during the refinance process, the lender will also request all of the personal information we already talked about including name, address, income, and contact information.
+- Co-borrower information Using a co-borrower places an additional person on the loan, meaning that person will have shared financial responsibility in repaying the loan.
+If you are using a co-borrower during the refinance process, the lender will also request all of the personal information we already talked about, including name, address, income, and contact information.

 Learn how to send documents to Caribou